ishida/simblr/README.md

 ## Testing

-Setup the development environment and run a memcached server:
+Setup the development environment and execute:

-    $ memcached

-And execute:

     $ bundle exec rspec